romland/llemmings/README.md

 _You can check the commit history and you'll get the gist._

-Maybe the commit history will be the most interesting part of this project.

 ## 🏃‍♀️ Compiling, installing, running
 Just open `index.html` in your favorite web-browser.

 ## 🆙 Level editor
 There is also the beginnings of a [level editor](https://romland.github.io/llemmings/editor/).
+To use, open `editor/index.html` in your web-browser.

 ## 🚧 TODO
 There is a lot.
 It would be nice if there was a list somewhere.
 There isn't.
 Just do what you want to do.

 Some thoughts:
-- [ ] start screen
+- [ ] start screen (don't just start first level)
+   - [ ] have it show creaturs walking/digging/working around a Llemmings "logo"
+   - [ ] music
 - [ ] make it pretty
    - [ ] textures
+   - [ ] UI: action buttons, goal, score
+- [ ] visual effects
+   - [ ] make the level/map feel more alive (animated water? ...)
+   - [ ] some particles flying when digging/building
 - [ ] make it work properly on mobile devices (seems to be map-gen related)
 - [ ] take up full browser window (possibly higher resolution)
 - [ ] wider maps + sideways scrolling of map
 - [ ] home/goal graphic
 - [ ] animations
    - [x] legs/feet
-   - [ ] "hair"
    - [ ] water
 - [ ] sound effects:
    - [ ] on spawn